codefresh-io/cap-docs.codefresh.io/_docs/administration/platform-ip-addresses.md

 ---
-title: "Codefresh platform IP addresses"
+title: "Codefresh IP addresses"
 description: " "
 group: administration
 toc: true

 ---
-Access to Kubernetes clusters behind strict firewalls not accessible from the public internet, is governed through authorized IP addresses.
+Access to Kubernetes clusters behind strict firewalls not accessible from the public internet is governed through authorized IP addresses.
-Codefresh provides a list of IP addresses to be configured on clusters to allow Codefresh access to your cluster.
+Codefresh provides a list of IP addresses to be configured on clusters to allow access to your cluster.

 You can register multiple external clusters to Codefresh runtimes, both hosted and hybrid.
-All runtimes require Codefresh platform IPs to be configured on the clusters for access.
+All runtimes require Codefresh platform IPs to be configured on the clusters.
-In addition, managed clusters registered to hosted runtimes must configure a set of specific IP addresses to authorize access.
+In addition, managed clusters registered to hosted runtimes must be configured with a set of specific IP addresses to authorize access.

 ### Codefresh platform IPs (updated July 31st 2021)